Sharing a Space Between Safes

 Troubleshooting

-- No Share Space option: confirm your tier supports the feature and that you are using Vault Messaging.
+- No Share Space option: confirm the Space is a Shared Space and that your tier supports the feature.

 - Recipient cannot import: confirm the recipient opened the correct message and used Add Shared Space.